Once completed, it’s very important to guarantee accessibility to your health care proxy and living will:

 What makes life worth living may change with the passage of time and different life experiences.
 For that reason, it’s also important to:

-Be sure to talk to your health care agent, alternate agent, doctor(s)/nurse practitioner, spiritual advisor, family and friends about your values, beliefs, goals for care and wishes concerning medical treatment.
+Be sure to talk to your health care agent, alternate agent, doctor(s), nurse practitioner, physician assistant, spiritual adviser, family and friends about your values, beliefs, goals for care and wishes concerning medical treatment.
 Discuss your wishes often, particularly if your medical condition changes.

 Problems may arise if:

 You can always revoke your health care proxy and/or living will at any time.

 If your wishes change after your documents have been completed, an entirely new set of documents reflecting your new wishes must be written, signed, and witnessed.

 Give a new set of the documents to your health care agent and alternate agent, your primary care physician, nurse, physician assistant, and all specialist physicians that participate in your care and the primary hospital where you receive care.
 These will replace the old version.

 The standard of care is to provide all treatment to all people unless there is a medical order authorized by a physician or nurse practitioner to withhold life-sustaining treatment.
 Beginning in June 17, 2020, physician assistants will also be able to authorize such medical orders.